zaka41a/CogniGrid-AI/README.md

 ## Admin Panel

-Access at `http://localhost:5173/admin` — log in with admin credentials, or use the main login at `/login` (admin users are auto-redirected).
+Access at `http://localhost:5173/admin`.
+Log in with admin credentials, or use the main login at `/login` (admin users are auto-redirected).

 | Section | Path | Capabilities |
 |---|---|---|